BubbaDiego/v0.83/xcom/xcom_core_spec.md

 - **VoiceService** – wraps Twilio's client to place a voice call that reads the supplied message.
 - **SoundService** – plays an MP3 file on the local system as an audible alert.
-- **CheckTwilioHeartbeartService** – validates Twilio credentials and can trigger a test call in non-dry-run mode.
+- **CheckTwilioHeartbeatService** – validates Twilio credentials and can trigger a test call in non-dry-run mode.

 ### 🧰 Configuration